dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 ## EAP Type

-IANA has registered the following new type in the "Method Types" registry under the group name "Extensible Authentication Protocol (EAP) Registry":
+IANA has registered the following new type in the "Method Types" registry under the group name "Extensible Authentication Protocol (EAP) Registry" {{IANA-EAP}}:

 ~~~~~~~~~~~~~~~~~~~~~~~
 Value: TBD1